Hoe kun je blessures voorkomen tijdens een zaktraining? - kofighters

 Listen to your body

-Use the right technique
+Use the correct technique

 Vary your training